diet lemon

 7. Q: What's your 'promise' to your clients?

 8. A: I treat every song like it's my own.
-At the end of the day this something I was involved with, and I want it to sound the best it can be.
+At the end of the day this something I had a hand in and music lasts forever.
+I want it to be the best it can be.

 9. Q: What do you like most about your job?